 On June 1, 2015, our Board of Directors authorized a repurchase program for up to \$1,400,000 of our common stock through January 1, 2017, when and if market conditions warrant and to the extent legally permissible.
 In November 2016, the Company entered into an accelerated share repurchase agreement (the "2016 ASR Agreement") with a third-party financial institution to repurchase common stock as part of the Company's existing \$1,400,000 share repurchase program.
 Under the 2016 ASR Agreement, the Company paid the financial institution an initial purchase price of \$150,000 in cash and received an initial delivery of 11,087 shares of common stock, representing an estimate of 85% of the total shares expected to be delivered under the 2016 ASR Agreement.
 The total number of shares of common stock ultimately purchased by the Company under the 2016 ASR Agreement was based on the average of the daily volume-weighted average prices of the common stock during the term of the 2016 ASR Agreement, less an agreed upon discount.
-On December 27, 2016, the Company repurchased 18,142 shares with an aggregate purchase price of \$184,986, excluding commissions of \$272.
+On December 27, 2016, the Company completed the 2016 ASR Agreement and received an additional 316 shares of common stock.
+Additionally, during 2016, the Company repurchased 18,142 shares with an aggregate purchase price of \$184,986, excluding commissions of \$272.
 As a result, the Company completed substantially all of the \$1,400,000 share repurchase program.
 In February, 2017, our Board of Directors authorized a repurchase program for up to \$150,000 of our common stock through March 4, 2018.
 Subsequent to January 1, 2017 through February 22, 2017, the Company repurchased 97 shares with an aggregate purchase price of \$1,349, excluding commissions of \$2.